kizomanizo/autheer/README.md

 ### Creating A new App

-Create a new express app (or any other), for a quick node app you can use the initialization command.
+Create a new express app (or any other), for a quick node app, once inside the my_app directory above; you can use the initialization command.

 `npm init`

-Respond to all the questions then install express and all of this app dependencies using:
+Respond to all the questions then install Express and all of this app dependencies using:

 `npm install express jsonwebtoken bcrypt dotenv`